The Dangers of Senior Loneliness and Isolation

 - Has no one of whom to ask favors

 - Spent the previous Christmas alone and lonely

 The two are related but distinct.
-It’s possible for seniors to be isolated and not feel lonely (and vice versa), which the study touches on in more detail.
-The fact that these two issues are separate could mean that they affect seniors differently, but more research is necessary to make a conclusion on this.
+Seniors can be isolated and not feel lonely (and vice versa), which the study touches on in more detail.
+The fact that these two issues are separate could mean that they affect seniors differently, but more research is necessary to reach a conclusion.

 The loneliness and isolation that seniors experience is usually a result of low-quality social relationships or a lack of these relationships entirely.
-However, there are other risk factors that may make them more susceptible to these issues.
+However, other risk factors may make them more susceptible to these issues.

 A major risk factor for developing loneliness and isolation is living alone.
 Seniors that don’t live with a spouse or other family member are much more likely to develop feelings of loneliness.
 In 2011, Statistics Canada found that 31.5% of women and 16% of men over the age of 65 live alone.
 However, even those who don’t live alone are susceptible to loneliness.
 A study done by the University of California, San Francisco found that 43% of seniors felt lonely even though only 18% lived alone.

 A Government of Canada report identified various other risk factors that increase the risk of isolation.
-Some of these include being age 80 or older, having chronic health problems, a lack of contact with family, living with low income, and changing family structures.
-More risk factors identified as being important by stakeholders and seniors in the report include:
+Some of these include being 80 or older, having chronic health problems, lacking contact with family, living with low income, and changing family structures.
+Other important risk factors identified by stakeholders and seniors in the report include:

 - lack of awareness of or access to community services and programs

 - lifelong health issues including disabilities